CCA-Public/digital-archives-manual/guides/stabilization.md

   * *For Photo/P&D, create groupe or pièce records as usual*
 * **Digital Archivist: Ingest**
   * Add brief descriptive note about content to versement "Description du contenu"
+  * If files were not already in an archive format, package them as a .tar file
   * Package content according to BagIt specification and ingest into Archivematica according to procedures for ingesting "raw" data
   * Inform Registrar when ingest is completed
   * Delete copies of files from Digital Shipping Space/Dépot numérique